Registration and residence

 For additional information please visit the website of the National Office for Identity Data (Rijksdienst voor identiteitsgegevens, RvIG): Registration of persons from Ukraine in the Basic Registration of Persons (BRP) (English version not yet available).
 After registration in the BRP you will immediately obtain a BSN.

 If you are registered with the municipality of Aalsmeer and you have a BSN number, you can make an appointment with the IND to pick up a proof of legal residence, which is mandatory.
 With a residence sticker you can prove that you are allowed to stay and work in the Netherlands as long as the European Temporary Protection Directive is in force.
-The sticker or pass is valid for one year, from March 4, 2022, to March 4, 2023.
+The sticker or pass is valid through March 4, 2024.
 This sticker or pass is only valid in the Netherlands.
 Please take into account that it is not a travel document.

 Are you leaving the Netherlands and applying for protection in another country of the EU?
 If so, your temporary protection in the Netherlands will come to an end.